 A staggering 86% of homicides and 60% of sexual abuse or rape cases were under the influence of the drug.
-In addition that, there were assaults, child abuse and alcohol domestic violence charges, all of which were heavily influenced by the drug.
+Also that, there were assaults, child abuse, and alcohol domestic violence charges, all of which were heavily influenced by the drug.

-The most common of alcohol related crimes is drinking under the influence (DUI).
+The most common of alcohol-related crimes is driving under the influence (DUI).
 Every year, around 10,000 people are involved in road collisions due to the influence of the substance.
-In addition to the 10,000, a further 1.4 million are arrested for driving whilst drunk.
+In addition to the 10,000, a further 1.4 million are arrested for driving while drunk.

 Types Of Alcohol-Related Crime

 Alcohol And Violence

 Violent crime becomes far more common under the influence of the drug.
 This is because the drug takes away the consumers inhibitions.
 The relationship between alcohol and violence becomes increasingly evident year by year, with aggravated assault, homicide and sexual abuse all on the rise because of the substance.
-In fact, alcohol and violence statistics state that over 86% of homicides were committed under the influence.
+Alcohol and violence statistics state that over 86% of homicides were committed under the influence.

 Alcohol And Domestic Violence

-Alcohol and violence isn’t just restricted to the street.
-There is a substantial rise in domestic violence when someone is under the influence of the drug, with 70% of domestic abuse occurring between 11pm and 2am.
-The relationship between domestic violence and alcohol is clearly highlighted by the timing of the abuse, which occurs during the period that people tend to consume the drug.
-Family of alcoholics suffer sometimes much more than the addicts themselves.
+Alcohol and violence aren’t just restricted to the street.
+There is a substantial rise in domestic violence when someone is under the influence of the drug, with 70% of domestic abuse occurring between 11 pm and 2 am.
+The relationship between domestic violence and alcohol is highlighted by the timing of the abuse, which occurs during the period that people tend to consume the drug.
+The family of alcoholics suffers sometimes much more than the addicts themselves.

 Alcohol And Rape

-Rape is another crime heavily influenced by the drug, with over 60% of all sexual assault or abuse cases being whilst the abuser is intoxicated.
-This alcohol and rape statistic suggests that rape and alcohol share such a correlation due to the lack of inhibition a person when under the influence, especially when speaking bout the underage drinking.
-The substance creates a lack of fear, from others and from the law.
+Rape is another crime heavily influenced by the drug, with over 60% of all sexual assault or abuse cases being while the abuser is intoxicated.
+This alcohol and rape statistic suggests that rape and alcohol share such a correlation due to the lack of inhibition a person when under the influence, especially when speaking about the underage drinking.
+The substance creates a lack of fear, from others and the law.
 The drug also takes away the thought of any consequences of sexual assault, which is why the rate is so much higher when under intoxicated.